caddyserver/website/src/docs/markdown/architecture.md

 - [`admin`](/docs/json/admin/) so it can set up the [admin API](/docs/api) and manage the process
 - [`logging`](/docs/json/logging/) so it can [emit logs](/docs/logging)

 But other top-level fields (like [`apps`](/docs/json/apps/)) are opaque to the core of Caddy.
-In fact, all Caddy knows how to do with the bytes in `apps` is deserialize them into an interface type that it can call two methods on:
+In fact, all Caddy knows to do with the bytes in `apps` is deserialize them into an interface type that it can call two methods on:

 1. `Start()`
 2. `Stop()`